 The Print Shop

-A couple of years later I married.
-My partner owned a print shop and I felt I could learn more in the real world and left college.
-I spent many years in our family print shop learning the printing business and used my photography and artistic skills to help the business flourish.
-During this time, I quickly learned the essential graphic design tools moving from paste-ups and galleys to personal computers and Quark Express.
-The printing industry had gone through substantial changes and so had I. The basis for my artwork today is built on acquired graphic design skills congruent to all creative endeavors — color theory, balance, scale, content, and layout.
-My future as an Art Director was secure.
+A couple of years later I married a man who owned a commercial print shop.
+At the time I felt I could learn more working in the real world and left college.
+In hindsight, I wish I had stayed in college, however I spent many years in our family print shop learning the printing business and used my photography and artistic skills to help the business flourish.
+During this time, I learned the essential graphic design tools quickly moving from paste-ups and galleys to personal computers and Quark Express.
+The printing industry had gone through massive changes and to keep up with the technology changes I learned new tools, software, and methods.
+The basis for my artwork today is built on those acquired graphic design skills and is congruent to all creative endeavors — color theory, balance, scale, content, and layout.

 In 1990 our family moved South.
-I had two beautiful daughters and they were the love of my life and raising them was pure joy.
+My two beautiful, young daughters were the love of my life and raising them was pure joy.
 Still, I felt a bit uncertain about who I was and what I should be doing for a career.
-The girls were going to start school soon and I would have time to pursue my life passion.
-But what was that passion?
+The girls were going to start elementary school soon and I would have time to pursue my own interests.
+But what was that?
 My dearest friend suggested that with my art, print, and business background interior design could be a great career for me.
 So I enrolled in school to find out.
-I really enjoyed school, but the art classes were the ones I really responded to.
-Although I didn’t finish the interior design schooling, the experience did bookend the moment when I realized who I was.
+I really enjoyed being back in school.
+It became clear to me that the classes where I needed to draw, paint, and create were the ones I really responded to.
+Although I didn’t finish the interior design schooling, the experience did bookend the moment when I realized who and what I was.
 The classwork and a note from my dad, that same year, that said “. . .
 The real artist was always you.
 Press on my love.” made it possible to unequivocally state “ I am an artist.”
 Soon after I started a business teaching art and creativity to children.
 Then we moved again.

 SUn & Moon

-Now in North Carolina a perfect home was found that would facilitate a healthy home life for my children and have a garage studio for Sun & Moon Studio.
-The studio, named for my girls, one of Sun and one of Moon, are always at the center of my life and have and will always be the best teachers in my life.
+In North Carolina a perfect home was found that would facilitate a healthy home life for the girls and have a garage studio for Sun & Moon Studio.
 While preparing instruction curriculum for my classes, I studied the art masters to bring the knowledge to my students.
 During this time some of my favorite artists: Adams, Klee, Matisse, Rothko, O’Keeffe, van Gogh became constant companions as I built my teaching curriculum around them.
-They, along with contemporary and emerging artists, influence my artwork to this day.
+They, along with contemporary and emerging artists, influence my artwork today.

 Radical change and uncertainty can spawn new growth given the right environment.
 Children leave the nest, husbands find new loves, parents die, and dear friends move on.
 In these times of unsettled change we have the best opportunity to reinvent ourselves.
 We can be seventeen again.
 Bold and fearless with an attitude of “I don’t have much to lose.”
 The years between 2002 and 2015 were my unsettled years and yet they also gave me time for becoming.
-Tough times tend to make you a warrior.
-Tough times make you look more deeply, see the detail, and gain perspective.
-This time allows you to tend your garden, replant, weed out, water, see what grows, and then repeat.
-Tough times require you to ask the hard questions and quietly listen for a reply.
+Tough times tend to make you more of a warrior.
+Tough times can help you look more deeply, see the detail, and gain new perspectives.
+In this time you tend your garden, replant, weed out, water, see what grows, and then repeat.
+Tough times require you to ask the hard questions and quietly, anxiously listen for a reply.